 Having that in mind, investing in a natural wool-filled mattress that is made out from biodegradable materials is a very beneficial decision both your home environment and the planet.
 The other bonus point of mattresses made from natural materials is that they are 5 times more durable than the ones made out from synthetic materials.
 Wool mattresses should last you 50 years or even more years depending on how you care for them.

 If you want to recycle your mattress check Earth911.org to see if there is a local recycling facility near you.
 Some facilities have community drop off points or will come pick up your bed for a small fee.
 You could also resell or donate a mattress that is still in decent shape.

 The other aspect that causes pollution of our planet is the creation of the product itself.
 Working with synthetic materials is also a way to introduce dangerous chemicals and toxins to the environment.
 Also, in each process there is leftover material.
 We use quality natural materials and we try to minimize the leftovers by optimizing our process.
-All the pieces of fabric that are left over from the process are donated to ISE – Initiative for Social Empowerment where they are turned into beautiful aroma dolls and bags.
+All the pieces of fabric that are left over from the process are either donated to ISE – Initiative for Social Empowerment where they are turned into beautiful aroma dolls and bags or sold to other artisans through here.
 This way we show accountability for our impact on the planet as well as support a good cause.

 We also try to minimize the waste created throughout the packaging process.
 Since we ship worldwide it’s very important to have the items well wrapped and safe from any moisture or other possible dangers.
 Given the specifics of this shipping, the options for packaging materials are not that many.
 Though we always research for new technologies and ways to reduce our imprint.
 Currently the foils we use are 100% recyclable and the bags we create are re-usable.